 Russ continued with his unique inventions, designing a letter-making bubble machine, which he took to local businessman Brett Kingstone.
 Brett liked the robot idea better though, and ended up buying a life-size robotic Pepsi can instead.

-Fay quickly came on board, bringing her contagious energy and enthusiasm along with a strong sales skill set from her career in the corporate world, to join Russ in building the young company and Florida Robotics was born!
-Took only a week (and lots of phone calls) for Fay to secure their first client Florida Hospital.
-They promptly hired "JR the Robot" aptly named after the Martin's oldest son Joshua Russell, then just a mere six months old, to celebrate the 10th anniversary of their Neo-Natal Unit.
+Fay quickly came on board, bringing her contagious energy, persistence and enthusiasm and a strong sales skill set from her career in the corporate world to join Russ in building the young company and Florida Robotics was born!
+Took only a week (and LOTS of phone calls) for Fay to secure their first client, Florida Hospital.
+They promptly hired "JR the Robot" (pictured with the interchangeable pumpkin head and Russ) aptly named after the Martin's oldest son Joshua Russell, then just a mere six months old, to celebrate the 10th anniversary of their Neo-Natal Unit.
 Jesse came along a few years later, to help test the durability of the Bots by jumping on them... when asked of course, and to keep Mom good company in the office!

-The first outright sale was to Walt Disney World's Resort Design Dept., who wanted to bring their Smart 1 Robot to life, going from a static model to a roving, rolling, talking, birthday cake / drink serving Robot named X1846 (the # to dial when ordering room service).
+The first outright sale was to Walt Disney World's Resort Design Dept., who wanted to bring their Smart 1 Robot to life (pictured with Fay) going from a static model to a roving, rolling, talking, birthday cake / drink serving Robot named X1846 (the # to dial when ordering room service).
 This lovable Robot was created to enhance the futuristic re-design of the Contemporary Hotels second floor restaurant.

-Though today Fay and Russ are no longer married, they continue to work together to design innovative, entertainment and promotional robots.
+Fay and Russ continue to work together to design innovative, entertainment and promotional robots to this day!